DNI9/15ARR_Fixes/README.md

 # Lenovo Ideapad 330 15ARR fixes for Linux

+> Update for 2021: Everything seems to be working out of the box now, for ubuntu base distros, go to drivers (usually in software) and select rtl8821ce and apply and then reboot.
+> or go here and follow https://github.com/tomaspinho/rtl8821ce

 Touchpad will work after updating kernel to 5.X +

 Update your kernel using UKUU